 How is head and neck cancer diagnosed and evaluated?

-- Head MRI: During head MRI, a powerful magnetic field, radio frequency pulses and a computer will be used to produce detailed pictures of the inside of the head and neck.
+- Head MRI: During head MRI, a powerful magnetic field, radio frequency pulses and a computer will be are used to produce detailed pictures of the inside of the head and neck.
 Currently, MRI is the most sensitive imaging test of the head in routine clinical practice.

 - CT of the Sinuses: This diagnostic medical test produces multiple images or pictures of a patient's paranasal sinus cavities.
-The cross-sectional images generated during a CT scan can be reformatted in multiple planes, and can even generate three-dimensional (3-D) images.
+The cross-sectional images generated during a CT scan can be reformatted in multiple planes and can even generate three-dimensional (3-D) images.
 It is primarily used to detect cancers of the sinuses and nasal cavities and plan for surgeries.

 - CT of the Head: Much like CT of the sinuses, CT of the head can help detect abnormalities of the paranasal sinuses and nasal cavity.